- Published on

 - name: deleteExisting

-description: clean out the contents of the repo's destination directory (if it already exists) before trying to clone the repo there
+description: Clean out the contents of the destination directory if it already exists before cloning.

 type: string